BlaccHippy/Phishing-Campaign/README.md

 # Phishing-Campaign

-# PROJECTNAME

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Phishing Lab project aimed to design a phishing email simulation for the Security Awareness team.
+The primary focus was to review the conversion rate of several departments at Mastercard and make a concise phshing presentation for the worst performing departments.
+This hands-on experience was designed to deepen understanding of network security, social engineering, phishing campaigns, and employee training.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Developing fake phishing emails
+- Assessing high risk departments that would benefit from training
+- Created effective powerepoint presentation to be presented to employees
+- Reviewed common phishing tactics to understand attackers techniques and include the information in the training program.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Phishing email simulator
+- Microsoft office

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc

-Every screenshot should have some text explaining what the screenshot is about.

 Example below.